-Company performance, shareholder wealth and key management personnel remuneration
+Company performance, shareholder wealth and key management personnel remuneration key management personnel performance.

-The remuneration policy has been tailored to increase the direct positive relationship between shareholders' investment objectives and key management personnel performance.
 Currently, this is facilitated through the issue of options to the majority of key management personnel to encourage the alignment of personal and shareholder interests.
 The company believes this policy will be effective in increasing shareholder wealth.
 At commencement of mine production, performance based bonuses based on key performance indicators are expected to be introduced.
 For details of key management personnel interests in options at year end, refer to note 12 of the financial statements.